 Aboriginal people have harvested and cultivated bush food for more than 80,000 years.
-Over this time, they have passed down, from generation to generation, a deep knowledge of Australian native ingredients and their myriad of uses.
+Over this time, they have passed down, from generation to generation, a deep knowledge of Australian native ingredients and their myriad uses.

-With its stunning natural setting within peaceful bush in Kalimna West, GLaWAC's Bush Cafe is the ideal spot to be introduced to Indigenous flavours used in modern ways, from salt bush and mountain pepper to bush tomatoes.
-Enjoy plates of fresh local produce and bush tucker, then pop into the Aboriginal Art Gallery.
+With its stunning natural setting within peaceful bush in Kalimna West, the Bush Café at Gunaikurnai Land and Waters Aboriginal Corporation is the ideal spot to be introduced to Indigenous culinary flavours used in modern ways, from salt bush and mountain pepper to bush tomatoes.
+Enjoy plates of fresh local produce and bush tucker, then pop into the Aboriginal Art Gallery for a browse.

 Tae Rak Aquaculture Centre Bush Tucker Cafe

 Visit the Tae Rak Aquaculture Centre at Budj Bim in Gunditjmara Country and drop in for a bite to eat at the centre's Bush Tucker Café.
 Savour a menu inspired by the traditional eel aquaculture systems of the Budj Bim Cultural Landscape, from signature kooyang (eel) tasting plates to bush-seasoned squid and chocolate river-mint brownies.